nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 ## The End
 That's the basics of setting and getting.

-This guide shows one session for a user.
+This guide shows one session for one user.
 This pattern works for many users, each with their own session.
-The client service just need to use the appropriate taken to switch to the correct user.
+Clients just need to use the appropriate token to switch users.

 :::info
 - `KV_SET` overwrites the key if it already exists.
 If you don't want this, you can use `KV_ADD` which won't overwrite